xmos/lib_i2s/lib_i2s/doc/rst/i2s.rst

 All data is transmitted most significant bit first.
 The xCORE |I2S|
 library assumes 32 bits of data between *LRCLK* transitions.
-How the data is aligned is expeced to be done in software by the application.
+How the data is aligned is expected to be done in software by the application.
 For example, some audio codecs have a *Right Justified* mode; to attain this mode the library should be set to *Left Justified* mode to align the *LRCLK* signal and then the data